Every year on the Saturday before Mother’s Day is a not oft recognized holiday by many families.

 Our reunion began that day.

-When he graduated that year his graduation trip was to come see me.
+When he graduated that year his graduation trip was to come to see me.
 I tried to be strong, I tried not to cry, but when his 6’3” body was wrapped in my arms once again, I lost it.
-I had to do a lot of prep work before he came in talking to his biological father.
+I had to do a lot of prep work before he came in, the first being talking to his biological father.
 He wanted to meet that side of his family and I had to make that happen and I needed to be sure that he wasn’t going to be rejected.

 While my son was here we had a great time together.
 It was fascinating and yet at the same time so strange to discover my son, but as a man.
 He looks like me, but he has his father’s eyes.
 He walks just like his father and father’s brothers.
 He has our combined musical talents.
 Every second was a new discovery.